truenas/documentation/content/CORE/CORETutorials/Storage/Pools/Permissions.md

 To add a new item to the ACL, define **Who** the Access Control Entry (ACE) applies to, and configure permissions and inheritance flags for the ACE.

 {{< expand "ACL Details from Shell" "v" >}}
-To view an ACL information from the console, go to the shell and enter:
+To view an ACL information from the console, connect to a shell session and enter:

 ```shell
 getfacl /mnt/path/to/dataset